mosesmuriiki2/influenza_platform/README.md

 - Google OAuth login

 After login, users are automatically redirected to their appropriate dashboard based on their account type (business or influencer).

+### Facebook Login Configuration

+The platform is configured to use Facebook Login for influencers.
+This allows influencers to quickly sign up and automatically import their profile data and follower counts.

+#### Facebook API Credentials

+The following credentials are configured in the application:

+- **App ID**: 1210454147373721
+- **App Secret**: f9cf819235cde673123f04ead7c12d6a
+- **Page ID**: 354214138121990

+#### How Facebook Login Works

+1. When an influencer clicks the "Login with Facebook" button, they are redirected to Facebook for authentication
+2. After successful authentication, Facebook returns user data and an access token
+3. The platform automatically:
+   - Creates a user account with the 'influencer' type
+   - Creates an influencer profile with data from Facebook
+   - Fetches and stores the user's follower count (when available)
+   - Stores the Facebook access token for future API calls

+#### Implementation Details

+The Facebook login integration uses the `social-auth-app-django` package with a custom pipeline that:

+- Sets the user type to 'influencer'
+- Creates an influencer profile with data from Facebook
+- Stores the Facebook access token for later use
+- Fetches follower counts using the Facebook Graph API

 ## Technical Details